 Great question!
 We avoid soda cans like the plague when it comes to long-term water storage, and here’s why…

-Soda cans are made to last about a year or so, not decades.
+Soda cans are not made to last through the unpredictability of emergency situations.
 Soda manufactures have spent years at finding and developing the thinnest, cheapest way of putting their drinks into a can, so they can maximize profit - that is the aluminum soda can!
 If these manufacturers were concerned about longevity, they would still be canning in pure tin cans like they used to during World War II or in thick HDPE plastic like we do, but that gets way too expensive and would cut into their profits.

 Another thing to consider is that the seams and pop tops of soda cans are weak points.
-Soda cans sometimes pop open over time from heat and cold shifts in the air and the CO2 or Nitrogen in the can even cause water vapor to escape through the micro holes in the seams of the can.
-For example, go on Ebay.com and look for 20-30 year old soda cans.
-Most of the sellers talk about how their cans were NEVER opened, but all the liquid somehow is gone out of the can.
-Case in point!!
+Soda cans sometimes "pop" open over time simply from heat and cold shifts.
+Also, the CO2 or Nitrogen inside the can may even cause small holes in the seams of the can to expand over time because of all the pressure.
+It's not uncommon for soda cans to sometimes lose their pressure over just a few years of storage.
+You've probably seen that happen, right?